 - Smooth out the lead-capture process by asking key client questions before the meeting even happens

 HubSpot Meetings also offers the option for group meeting links.
-You can alter the settings so that you receive notifications once new meetings are created, and include critical meeting information within the link such as meeting length, subject matter, etc.
+You can alter the settings so that you receive notifications once new meetings are created and include critical meeting information within the link such as meeting length and subject matter.

 Doodle is arguably the best scheduler available for smartphones on the market.
 Currently compatible with iOS and Android, Doodle relies heavily on the polling function to crowd-source available meeting dates.

 Doodle first lets you set up a MeetMe page, where you can display your free times and choose your designated branding.
 You can set up a poll of your available dates and times and let people vote on time slots that are convenient for them by sending them a link via email or directing them to a URL.